Covariance of Error Terms Related to the Dirichlet Eigenvalue Problem: Introduction

 \subsubsection{Definitions}

-Let $\Gamma$ be a planar domain.
+Let $\Gamma$ be a bounded planar domain with a piecewise smooth boundary $\partial \Gamma$.
 The Dirichlet eigenvalues of $\Gamma$ are defined as the eigenvalues of (minus) the Laplace operator $\Delta$ corresponding to functions on $\Gamma$ which vanish on the boundary $\partial\Gamma$.
 In other words, $\lambda$ is a Dirichlet eigenvalue if there is a non-zero solution $f$ to

 It is known that there are infinitely many eigenvalues, and that these eigenvalues are positive and form a discrete set with a single accumulation point at infinity.
 Thus, we can denote these eigenvalues as $0< \lambda_1\leq \lambda_2\leq ...\lambda_n\leq...$ where $\lim_{n\rightarrow\infty}\lambda_n = \infty$.